keycloakify/oidc-spa/README.md

 But then you will face issues like:

 -   The user cannot navigate back from the login page to your app.
--   User get hit with "your session has expired please login again" after spending an hours filling your form.
+-   Users get hit with "your session has expired, please log in again" after spending an hour filling out your form.
--   User logged out or logged in on one tabe but the state is not propagated to the other tabs.
+-   Users log out or log in on one tab but the state is not propagated to the other tabs.
 -   Random 401 from your API with "token expired"
--   You can't run E2E test without having to actually connect to a real server.
+-   You can't run E2E tests without having to actually connect to a real server.

-Plus you'll realize that your configuration works with one provider in one devloppement configuration, try to switch IdP and the all thing fall appart, you'll be met with criptic errors and have to spend days tweeking knobs again.
+Plus you'll realize that your configuration works with one provider in one development configuration.
+Try to switch IdPs and the whole thing falls apart; you'll be met with cryptic errors and have to spend days tweaking knobs again.

-With oidc-spa, there's no knobs to adjust, things just work out of the box.
+With oidc-spa, there's no knobs to adjust; things just work out of the box.
-And you get XSS and suply chain attack protection, unlike with any other client side solution.
+And you get XSS and supply-chain attack protection, unlike with any other client-side solution.

 ### [oidc-client-ts](https://github.com/authts/oidc-client-ts)